 I had some extra pieces of stones in my beading pile, so I used these to put around a window.

-We also used ooly’s big bright brush markers , ooly perfectly permanent doubleended markers, and the ooly itsy bitsy stickers.
+We also used ooly’s markers , ooly perfectly permanent doubleended markers, and the ooly itsy bitsy stickers.

 This was such a fun Earth Day craft for us.
-There were so many fun compartments to the bug barn and the kids were so creative.
+There were so many fun compartments to the DIY bug Hotel and the kids were so creative.
 The best part?
 Using our ooly tools!
 What are you crafting for Earth Day?